-We believe that our cash and cash equivalents of \$72.5 million as of June 30, 2016 will be sufficient to fund our projected operations for at least the next twelve months.
-Depending on the level of cash generated from operations, additional capital will likely be required to sustain operations.
+We believe that our cash and cash equivalents balance of \$98.3 million as of December 31, 2016 will be sufficient to fund our projected operations through the results of the REDUCE-IT study, which we anticipate will be available mid-2018.
+Depending on the level of cash generated from operations, additional capital may be required to sustain operations, fund debt obligations or expand promotion of Vascepa as contemplated following anticipated successful results of the REDUCE-IT study.
 We anticipate that quarterly net cash outflows in future periods will be variable.